JackScottAU/Amethyst/Docs/Memory Management.md

 ### Boot Page Directory

 The first page directory loaded during boot maps 0MB to 4MB physical to both:
-	0MB to 4MB virtual
+	0MiB to 4MiB virtual
-	3GB to 3.004GB virtual
+	3GiB to 3.004GiB virtual

+As soon as paging is set up it then removes the identity mapping.